analogdevicesinc/maxim-ic-flow-tdc_test/README.md

 tdc_test provides three modes of operation:

-<p>idle - no automated TDC command sequecing.
+<p>idle - no automated TDC command sequencing.
 This allows the user to issue individual TDC commands and immediately see the results.
 <p>host - the host processor provides command timing via the 'sampling' command.
-This allows higher sampling rates that can be achived in event mode.
+This allows higher sampling rates that can be achieve in event mode.
 <p>event - uses the event processor inside the MAX35104 to perform TDC command sequencing

 The mode of operation can be selected with the 'mode' command.